 Finally, a 4W desk lamp is connected to the 110V wall plug on each power station while a timelapse is created of how long the lamp remains on.

-Our second method first conditions the unit by fully discharging it one cycle.
-The unit is then connected to a 200 watt incandescent lamp plugged into a watt meter which is then plugged into the power station.
+In another test, we condition the unit by fully discharging it one cycle.
+The unit is then connected to a 200-watt incandescent lamp plugged into a watt meter, which is then plugged into the power station.
 The watt meter records the total power consumed by the light bulb expressed in watt hours.
-We then recharge the unit over AC at its fastest recharge rate with a logging wattmeter recording the start and end time.
+We then recharge the unit over AC at its fastest recharge rate with a logging watt meter recording the start and end time.
+For our final AC test, we also plug in an 800-watt space heater and again record the time it takes and the watts produced using the same watt meter.
+This gives us an idea of how efficient the power station is under a medium load of 200 watts (the range of many refrigerators) as well as a heavier load of 800 watts (multiple devices or a kitchen appliance.)

 Because the AC efficiency of a power station can differ from its DC efficiency, we also fully discharge the unit using a USB-C load tester set to 60 watts (the typical power consumed by a small laptop on full load) with a USB-PD trigger set to 20 volts DC.